WemXPro/documentation/developers/services.md

 WemX comes with a convenient command to create a custom service

+In your WemX folder, run:
 ```shell
 # Replace example with your name, replace spaces with underscore i.e "Direct Admin" is "direct_admin"
 php artisan service:make Example
 ```
-This command generates a new service with your name in `/var/www/wemx/app/Services/<service-name>`
+This command generates a new service with your name in `app/Services/<service-name>`

 Each Service has a file called Service.php in its root directory.
 Here you can find an example of this file: https://github.com/WemXPro/service-example/blob/main/Service.php